 History of the Ice Cream Float

 Ice cream floats, along with milkshakes and malts, became popular during the 19th century.
 During that time, soda shops known as “soda fountains” began popping up all over the United States.
 These shops were popular hangouts for people of all ages until the 1960s, when they fell out of fashion.

 One of the first creators of the soda water system was a New Yorker by the name of John Matthews.
 Matthews likened that first bubbly sip of soda to the feeling of falling in love.
 The stars of American soda shops were known as “soda jerks.”
-These soda “bartenders” whipped up delicious soda-based beverages.
+These soda “bartenders” whipped up delicious soda-based beverages in lots of tasty flavors.
 They also entertained customers with special shorthand lingo they used to speed up orders.

 Soda jerks took their jobs very seriously.
 In fact, many boosted their skills by attending “Sundae School” seminars held by the International Association of Ice Cream Makers.
 These seminars served as the perfect gathering for swapping recipes and ideas for new soda shop treats and cream soda floats.
 Over the years, soda jerks have become beloved figures of American nostalgia.

 Ice cream floats, known as brown or black cows, were usually made with a base of root beer or coca cola with a few inches left at the top of the glass to make room for the scoops of ice cream.

 Adding Berries to Old Fashioned Ice Cream Floats